Public Observing Sessions

-From March through October, the TCAA holds monthly observing sessions
+From April through October, the TCAA holds monthly observing sessions

 that are open to the public.
 These "star parties" are held at our observatory at